+(a) Authorisation of written procedures and other documents, including amendments;

+(b) monitoring and control of the manufacturing environment;

+(c) plant hygiene;

+(d) process validation and calibration of analytical apparatus;
-- a. authorization of written procedures and other documents, including amendments; - b. monitoring and control of the manufacturing environment; - c. plant hygiene; - d. process validation and calibration of analytical apparatus; - e. training, including the application and principles of quality assurance; - f. approval and monitoring of suppliers of materials; - g. approval and monitoring of contract manufacturers;

-- h. designation and monitoring of storage conditions for materials and products; - i. performance and evaluation of in-process controls; - j. retention of records; - k. monitoring of compliance with GMP requirements; - 1. inspection, investigation and taking of samples in order to monitor factors that may affect product quality. - 9.9 The head of production generally has the following responsibilities: - a. to ensure that products are produced and stored according to the appropriate documentation in order to obtain the required quality; - b. to approve the instructions relating to production operations, including the in-process controls, and to ensure their strict implementation; - c. to ensure that the production records are evaluated and signed by a designated person; - d. to check the maintenance of the department, premises, and equipment; - e. to ensure that the appropriate process validations and calibrations of control equipment are performed and recorded and the reports made available; - f. to ensure that the required initial and continuing training of production personnel is carried out and adapted according to need.
+- (e) training, including the application and principles of quality assurance; - (f) approval and monitoring of suppliers of materials; - (g) approval and monitoring of contract manufacturers; - (h) designation and monitoring of storage conditions for materials and products; - (i) performance and evaluation of in-process controls; - (j) retention of records; - (k) monitoring of compliance with GMP requirements; - (I) inspection, investigation and taking of samples in order to monitor factors that may affect product quality.

+9.9 The head of the production generally has the following responsibilities:

+(a) to ensure that products are produced and stored according to the appropriate documentation in order to obtain the required quality;

+(b) to approve the instructions relating to production operations, including the in-process controls, and to ensure their strict implementation;

+© to ensure that the production records are evaluated and signed by a designated person;

+(d) to check the maintenance of the department, premises, and equipment;

+(e) to ensure that the appropriate process validations and calibrations of control equipment are performed and recorded and the reports made available;

+(f) to ensure that the required initial and continuing training of production personnel is carried out and adapted according to need.